select a question to access the answer

 Amendments should be reviewed by legal council due to the possibility of conflict with other covenants and amendments within our DCCR as well as being in compliance with local, state and federal laws.
 The charge for an amendment is relative to printing, legal counsel retainer & billing hours, standard recording fees and finally surface mailing the amendment to each of the Cloverdale homeowners. (initial labor is free because it is provided by your peers to develop the text for consideration)

 Additonally: If amending the documents is too expensive, too time consuming, or not possible, the board could adopt a rule using the same language.
-While rules don’t have the same presumption of validity as covenants, the courts would probably uphold a reasonable and unambiguous rule.
+While rules don’t have the same presumption of validity as covenants, the courts have demonstrated the choice to uphold a reasonable and unambiguous rule.

 >>> VIEW Article X (21) Cloverdale Amendment August 9, 1999